tylerlong/glip-github-chatbot/README.md

 # Glip GitHub Chatbot

-This project is mainly for tutorial purpose.
+This project is for tutorial purpose.
 It shows you how to integrate Glip chatbot with a third party service (GitHub).